-Working in a full-time job, being a parent, taking on the role of caregiver to an ill parent, or handling two or more of these major responsibilities simultaneously can often become a huge source of stress, anxiety, and exhaustion.
-If there’s no relief in sight, you often feel like you’re
+Working in a full-time job, being a parent, taking on the role of caregiver to an ill parent, or handling two or more of these major responsibilities simultaneously can become a huge source of stress, anxiety, and exhaustion.
+If there’s no relief in sight, you may feel … Read More

 Anxiety comes in different forms and produces different reactions.
 So to answer the question "What is anxiety?" we'll take a look at various anxiety definitions, discussing causes and characteristics.